-Herpes gladiatorum can affect any part of your body.
-If your eyes become infected, it should be treated as a medical emergency.
+Herpes gladiatorum can affect any part of the body.
+If your eyes become affected, it should be treated as a medical emergency.

-You will likely have periods where you have no obvious symptoms.
-When there are no open sores or blisters, you’re still contagious.
-You should talk with your doctor about how to check for symptoms and what precautions you should take with others during periods in which you have an outbreak and when you appear to be symptom-free.
+Talk with your doctor about how to check for symptoms and what precautions you should take with others when you have an outbreak and when you appear to be symptom-free.

 An outbreak may occur once a year, once a month, or somewhere in between.

-You can also catch HSV-1 by playing sports that involve a lot of skin-to-skin contact, as well as through sexual activity.
+You can also contract HSV-1 by playing sports that involve a lot of skin-to-skin contact, as well as through sexual activity.
 This is a highly contagious disease.

-An estimated 30 to 90 percent of adults in the United States have been exposed to HSV-1.
+An estimated 30 to 90 percent of adults in the United States have been exposed to herpes viruses, including HSV-1.
 Many of these people never develop symptoms.
 If you wrestle, play rugby, or participate in a similar contact sport, you’re at risk.
-You’re at extremely high risk for the condition if you’re sexually involved with a person who has HSV-1.

 If you have HSV-1, your risk of having an outbreak is higher during stressful periods or when your immune system is weakened during an illness.

 If you develop a cold sore or you have other symptoms of herpes gladiatorum, you should avoid physical contact with other people and seek a medical evaluation.
-This will help minimize the impact on you and help reduce the risk of spreading the infection.
+This will help minimize the impact on you and help reduce the risk of transmitting the virus.

 Mild cases of herpes gladiatorum may not need any treatment.
 You should, however, avoid irritating the sores if they’re still visible.
 Even if your lesions are dry and fading, you may need to avoid wrestling or any contact that could cause them to flare up.

-If you’re a wrestler or other athlete at higher risk for HSV-1, you should practice good hygiene.
+If you’re a wrestler or other athlete at higher risk for HSV-1, practice good hygiene.
 Safe practices include: